CMHA Leadership Team

-As Controller, Karen has oversight of the finance department and property management at CMHA.
+As Vice President of Finance, Karen has oversight of the finance department and property management at CMHA.
 Karen is a graduate of Post University and has been working in the non-profit arena for over 30 years.
 She first worked for the Village for Families & Children in Hartford before joining CMHA 13 years ago.
 Karen also has over 30 years’ experience in federal and state grants management.
 Karen’s taste in music is rather eclectic, but her favorite is rockin’ out to the Foo Fighters at Fenway Park.

 John Nazarian, M.D.